About the Journal

 Peer Review Process

-To promote objectivity in manuscript selection, the PJP shall employ a double blind peer review, in which case, neither author nor reviewer is aware of each other’s identity.
+To promote objectivity in manuscript selection, the PJP shall employ a double-blind peer review, in which case, neither author nor reviewer is aware of each other’s identity.
 A manuscript shall be sent to two peer reviewers.
 The peer reviewers shall decide on the merits of the manuscript using an official evaluation form to reject, revise or accept the manuscript for publication.

 A third peer reviewer may be needed as a tie-breaker in case the first two reviews are discordant or in disagreement.
 Manuscripts with statistical analysis shall be sent routinely to a statistician.
 Manuscripts with radiologic figures shall be sent routinely to a radiologist.